ProjectIgnis/Distribution/README.md

 	* drop a `yrpX` file in the main menu or the replay selection menu to load that replay, if valid
 	* drop a Lua file in the main menu or the puzzle selection menu to load that puzzle, if valid
 	* drop text in a text box to insert text
+	* drop a `.pem`, `.cer`, `.crt` certificate bundle file to make the client use that for ssl verification (if you're getting ssl certificate is invalid)

 ### Deck editor:
 * Right Mouse Button: Adds/removes a card from the deck